 I was upgrading an Availability group from SQL 2012 on Win 2012R2 to SQL 2016 on Win2016.
 I had expected to create the new AOAG as a separate cluster and move the data manually, but the users are always complaining when I want to use my allotted downtime quotas, so I decided to try a rolling upgrade instead.
 This post is a journal of some of the perils I encountered along the way, and how I overcame them.
 There were countless others, but most of them were related to crappy hardware, wrong hardware being delivered, missing LUNS on the SAN, delusional people who believe they can lock out DBAs from supporting systems, dragons, angry badgers, solar flares and whichever politician you dislike the most.
 Anyways, on with the tale of clusters past morphing into clusters present…

 I started with adding the new node to the failover cluster.
-This went surprisingly well in spite of the old servers being blades at leas two generations older than my new rack servers.
-Sadly, both the new and the old servers are made by evil wizards behind the silver slanted E due to factors outside of my control.
+This went surprisingly well, in spite of the old servers being at least two generations older than my new rack servers.
+Sadly, both the new and the old servers are made by the evil wizards behind the silver slanted E due to factors outside of my control.
 But I digress.
 The cluster join went flawlessly.
 There was some yellow complaints about the nodes not having the same OS version in the cluster validation scroll, but everything worked.

 Then came adding the new server as a replica in the availability group.
 This is done from the primary replica, and I just uttered a previously prepared spell from the book of disaster recovery belonging to this cluster, adding the name of the new node.
 As far as I can remember this is just the result of the standard “Add replica” wizard.
 The spell ran without complaints, and my new node was online.